-Entering his 26th year in education–18th year as a Head of School–-John Murray is a thought-leader in regard to equipping children and parents to impact modern culture for Jesus Christ.
-John has extensive experience in impacting the broader public through speaking, writing, and filmmaking.
+With 28 years in education–20 years as Head of School–IDLF President and Founder John Murray is a thought-leader in regard to equipping children and parents to impact modern culture for Jesus Christ.
+John has extensive experience in impacting the broader public through speaking, writing, and filmmaking

-He has served as a guest lecturer and panelist for such groups as the Christian Educators Diversity Alliance (CEDA), the Council on Educational Standards and Accountability (CESA), The Hudson Institute, The Wheelock Conference (Dartmouth College), the North Carolina Association of Independent Schools, the Georgia Independent School Association, the Association of Christian Schools International (ACSI), the National Association of Junior Auxiliaries, the Southeast Symposium on Community Violence, and a number of other public and private school assemblies and chapels, parent and Board workshops, and church youth group retreats.
+He has served as a guest lecturer and panelist for such groups as the Christian Educators Diversity Alliance (CEDA), the Mid-Atlantic Christian School Association (MACSA), the Council on Educational Standards and Accountability (CESA), The Hudson Institute, The Wheelock Conference (Dartmouth College), the North Carolina Association of Independent Schools (NCAIS), the Georgia Independent School Association (GISA), the Association of Christian Schools International (ACSI), and a number of other public and private school assemblies and chapels, parent and Board workshops, and church youth group retreats.

 His enhanced e-textbook, entitled In Whose Image?
 Image-bearers of God vs. The Image-makers of Our Time, prepares teens to understand what it means to be an image-bearer of God, while equipping them to recognize and avoid being re-created by the image-makers of our time–covering such areas as identity, body image, race, media discernment, history, and the Christian faith to name a few.